Your body temperature naturally decreases at night, a process that helps you to become drowsy and fall asleep.

 Natural materials offer the best breathability and airflow.
 Cotton, linen, bamboo, and eucalyptus are the best materials for cooler sleep.

 - Cotton, the most popular sheet fabric today, offers great airflow and moisture-wicking properties.
-Opt for organic cotton to get the best breathability.
-Because organic cotton plants are made without pesticides, they yield longer-staple fibers, resulting in a softer, more breathable fabric.
-(Learn more about the benefits of organic cotton.)
+Opt for long-staple cotton, which is softer, stronger, and more durable than short-staple varieties.
+(Learn more about organic cotton here.)

 - Bamboo, a natural fabric made from the pulp of bamboo grass, is popular not only for its soft feel but also because it’s hypoallergenic and highly breathable.
 Bamboo can take in three times more water than its weight, which means that it’s extremely effective at wicking moisture away from your body.